-The Five-Step Bible Study is mandated by the doctrine of Bibliology and built upon the discipline of Hermeneutics as laid out during the first half of the course.
+The Five-Step Bible Study is mandated by the doctrine of Inspiration and built upon the discipline of Hermeneutics as laid out during the first half of this course.

-The Doctrine of Verbal Inspiration mandates detailed exegesis - also known as a "Word Study".
+Verbal Inspiration mandates detailed exegesis - also known as a "Word Study".

 Exegesis answers the question, "What does the text say?"
-The Doctrine of Plenary Inspiration mandates Topical Study.
+Plenary Inspiration mandates Topical Study.

 Topical Study answers the question, "What does the Bible say?"
 Hermeneutics further requires both Biographical Studies and a Circumstantial Study.

 Hermeneutics then answers the question, "What does it mean?"
 Paraphrase requires one to know all of the above to restate the meaning.

 Paraphrase insures that understanding has taken place.